SimengZhao/Handwritten-Letter/README.md

 - **Name:** Handwritten math symbol and digit dataset
 - **Source:** [Kaggle Handwritten Math Symbol Dataset](https://www.kaggle.com/datasets/clarencezhao/handwritten-math-symbol-dataset/data)
-  - *Do I have to be a Kaggle member to download datasets from Kaggle?
-NO!* 😊
+  - *FYI: You don't need to sign up to download the dataset from Kaggle* 😊
 - **Creator:** Clarence Zhao (Owner)
 - **Year of Creation:** 2019
 - **Origin:** Zhao meticulously curated this dataset using a stylus on an iPad, involving the handwriting of three individuals.